| Loading… |

 Definition

-This is a major bearish reversal pattern, which is even more significant than a regular Bearish Harami.
-The outline again looks like a pregnant woman, as with the Bearish Harami Pattern.
-However, now the baby is a Doji.
-Basically, the pattern is characterized by a white body followed by a Doji that is completely inside the range of the prior white body.
+This is a significant bearish reversal pattern, surpassing the importance of a standard Bearish Harami.
+The pattern’s appearance is reminiscent of a Bearish Harami, resembling a pregnant woman.
+However, in this case, the "baby" is a Doji.
+Essentially, the pattern is characterized by a large white candlestick followed by a Doji that lies entirely within the range of the preceding bullish candlestick.

 Recognition Criteria